Gloryflourish-max/PWC-INCLUSION-AND-DIVERSITY/README.md

 3) Removed Unnecessary rows
 4) Each of the columns in the table were validated to have the correct data type

+# Data Modelling
+After cleaning and transformation of the data, the next step is data modelling: